Château La Confession Saint-Émilion Grand Cru 2019

 About the wine:

 Aromas of flowers, licorice, and red cherries emerge on the nose and palate.
-Round, smooth, refined, and fresh, with a lively, lingering finish and plenty of sweet fruit on the palate.
-It can be enjoyed after just a few years of bottle aging.
+Round, smooth, refined, and fresh, with liveliness, length, and plenty of sweet fruit on the palate.
+You can enjoy it after just a few years of bottle aging.
 Best enjoyed from 2024 to 2036.